ekuiter/torte/README.md

 ## Bundled Tools

 The following tools are bundled with torte and can be used in experiments.
-Most tools are not included in this repository, but cloned and built with tool-specific Docker files in the `scripts` directory.
+Most tools are not included in this repository, but cloned and built with tool-specific Docker files in the `docker` directory.

 For transparency, we document the changes we make to these tools and known limitations.
 There are also some general known limitations of torte [^1] [^2].